eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        prepared statements and binary-encoded result sets are used when the server supports them.
-       Take care when using a server-side prepared statement with large parameters that are set via setBinaryStream(), setAsciiStream(), setUnicodeStream(), setBlob(), or setClob().
+       Take care when using a server-side prepared statement with large parameters that are set using setBinaryStream(), setAsciiStream(), setUnicodeStream(), setBlob(), or setClob().
        If you want to re-execute the statement with any large parameter changed to a nonlarge parameter, it is necessary to